StarPlayrX/XPC123/README.md

 Hope this becomes useful to anyone wanting to use XPC across their own apps.
 Enjoy!

 The MachService seems to only work from a command line app / headless app, and not as a plugin.
+This means it needs to run as a LaunchDaemon which will make it system wide.

 The MachClient can run in either a gui app or command line tool.
-Most of the time, you'll run the service as a Launch Daemon; more on that next.
 This should also work with Authorization Plugins, but that hans't been officially tested yet and will be considered out of scope for now.

 Outside of Xcode, MachServices need to run as a LaunchDaemon.
-Apple allows LaunchDaemon MachServices to run in Xcode for testing purposes only.
+Apple allows MachServices to run in Xcode for testing purposes only.
 Here is some info on that: https://stackoverflow.com/questions/19881950/xpc-communication-between-service-and-client-app-works-only-when-launched-from-x

 Example LaunchDaemon plist.
 Will include this example Plist in the repo.